 I don’t know about you, but I think Dr. Hayden McRobbie was right.
 The demonization is a little misplaced, to say the least.
 Vaping is clearly a superior alternative to smoking and may actually come with a few health benefits as well.
 That’s a pretty awesome deal.

 Personally, what I like about the idea of vaping is that the user is in control of the dosage of nicotine and the chemicals being used.
 This is why so many smokers turn to vape to help kick the habit.
 In fact, researchers from University College London estimate that the use of e-cigarettes produced 16K-22K additional long-term quitters in England in 2014.
 This factoid too was published in the journal Addiction.

 It seems to me that the evidence is clear and it becomes clearer by the day.
 Nicotine is NOT the devil it was thought to be and vaping is NOT some horrible act.
 What many need to understand is that the vaping industry is very transparent and most shops only use propylene glycol, glycerin, water, nicotine, and flavorings.
 That’s it!
 Contrast that to pop, processed or fast-food or even cigarettes.
 Don’t buy the misguided hype and stop frowning upon those who vape.
 It’s silly.

-Now the only concern that seems to be left (at least as far as I’m concerned) would be that of foreign sourced nicotine, but that is a different article and is something that is being addressed in the industry.
-Still, I think we can all safely say that we can safely drink our glass of wine, have our glass of iced tea and enjoy our vape.
+Now the only concern that seems to be left (at least as far as I’m concerned) would be that of foreign-sourced nicotine and other potentially dangerous additives such as Vitamin E, but that is a different article and is something that is being addressed in the industry.
+Still, I think we can all safely say that we can safely drink our glass of wine, have our glass of iced tea and enjoy our basic vape.
 My advice, don’t let the propaganda get in the way of that enjoyment because the science sure won’t.